rotskoff-group/idiom/cookbook/notebooks/README.md

 [sae_features.bash](../scripts/grpo/sae_features.bash) to train toward those features.
 Set `FEATURES`, `SIGNATURE`, and `CASE` in the script to match the notebook's exported signature;
 see [scripts/](../scripts/) for execution instructions.

+## Run size and outputs

+- **Generation:** defaults to ten sequences and saves FASTAs and embeddings.
+- **SAE features:** defaults to the full validation split (approximately 271k records).
+  Set `MAX_RECORDS=1000` for a smaller first run. `BATCH_SIZE` limits GPU memory per forward;
+  `MAX_RECORDS` limits total feature-dataset size and encoding work.
+- **Enrichment:** defaults to at most 128 positives and approximately 512 background records.
+  Increase `MAX_POSITIVE` and `MAX_BACKGROUND` for a larger analysis.
+A signature is written only when features pass the filters; these demonstration defaults do not reproduce the released signatures.

+Each notebook prints its output paths.
+Use a fresh `OUT_DIR` for a new analysis so old outputs cannot be mistaken for current results.
+In Colab, download outputs before discarding the runtime.